vuestorefront/storefront-api/docs/guide/integration/format-category.md

     ]
 ```

-This is the children structure.
-It's being used for cosntructing the queries to get the child products.
+Here is the children structure.
+It's being used for constructing the queries to get the child products.